TheAlphaJas/PLBERT-Hindi/README.md

 Welcome to the PL-BERT training project!
 This repository contains code and resources for fine-tuning the PL-BERT model on a Hindi dataset extracted from the "wiki40b" dataset.
 Our goal is to enhance the model's ability to understand and generate Hindi text using a high-quality, cleaned Wikipedia dataset.

+The fine-tuned training step file has been pushed and can be found on [Hugging Face Hub](https://huggingface.co/meAtIonio/fine-tuned-PL_BERT-hindi/tree/main) for easy access and deployment.

 ## Dataset: Wiki40b

 ### Overview